Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Proposed Method: DRLSL

 Once the SLP determines $\mathcal{A}_t^{safe}$ at each time step, the DRL agent employs the $\epsilon$-greedy method to select a safe action $a_t^{safe}$ from $\mathcal{A}_t^{safe}$.
 This means the agent explores the environment by randomly selecting $a_t^{safe}$ from $\mathcal{A}_t^{safe}$ with probability $\epsilon$, or it selects $a_t^{safe}$ from $\mathcal{A}_t^{safe}$ that maximizes the $Q$-value, with probability $1-\epsilon$.
 After obtaining $a_t^{safe}$, it is executed by the agent.
-Subsequently, we calculate the loss function using Eq. \ref{dqn_loss}, and update the weights of the $Q$-network using the Back Propagation algorithm \citep{lillicrap2020backpropagation}.
+Subsequently, we calculate the loss function using Eq.~\ref{dqn_loss}, and update the weights of the $Q$-network using the Back Propagation algorithm \citep{lillicrap2020backpropagation}.
 This process is repeated in different training episodes to find the optimal policy.
 Referred to as DRLSL, this approach ensures safety during the agent's exploration phase.
+When deep $Q$-network is employed as a DRL method in this method, it is called DQNSL.

-Algorithm \ref{DQN algorithm} presents the pseudo-code for deep $Q$-network with symbolic logics (DQNSL), which is an instance of DRLSL, and guarantees that the agent only selects actions from the safe action set, preventing the execution of unsafe actions.
+Algorithm~\ref{DQN algorithm} presents the pseudo-code for deep $Q$-network with symbolic logic (DQNSL), which is an instance of DRLSL, and guarantees that the agent only selects actions from the safe action set, preventing the execution of unsafe actions.